Tox-Archive/Tox-OSX/README.md

 ![Latest-Mockup-Chat](https://raw.githubusercontent.com/Tox/Tox-OSX/master/Resources/Latest-Mockup-Chat.png)
 ![Latest-Mockup-Video-Call](https://github.com/Tox/Tox-OSX/raw/master/Resources/Latest-Mockup-Video-Call.png)

-<b>Warning</b>: The final release may not looks exactly the same as the mockup but we are doing our best to do.
+<b>Warning</b>: The final release may differ from the mockups.
+We are doing our best to insure the final product is familiar to you.

 Progress so far
 -----------